If you do not want health insurance coverage through the State Group Health Insurance program, you may be eligible for

 How to Opt Out

 If you are unable to use Self Service to make your elections, you may complete a paper Health Insurance Application/Change Form (see Forms & Resources below) and submit it to your human resources office within 30 days of your date of employment or newly benefits-eligible job.
-You should complete the following sections of the application: Section 1 (Applicant Information), Section 2 (Spouse Information, if applicable) and Section 12 (to elect Opt-Out Incentive).
+Complete the following sections of the application: Section 1 (Applicant Information), Section 2 (Spouse Information, if applicable) and Section 12 (to elect Opt-Out Incentive).

 If you are unsure if you are eligible for the $2,000 Opt-Out Incentive, contact your human resources office.

 You must re-enroll in the Health Opt-Out Incentive each year during the Annual Benefits Enrollment period if you want to opt out for the following plan year.
 Health Opt-Out elections do not carry over from year to year.

 Forms & Resources